VernonKoh/CNAD-Assignment-2/Readme.md

 3. **Independent Databases**: Each service manages its own database, improving data security and reducing dependencies.

 4. **Flexibility and Maintainability**:
-    - Independent Development: Teams can work on different services simultaneously.
+    - *Independent Development*: Teams can work on different services simultaneously.
-    - Faster Deployments: Updates to one service do not require changes to others.
+    - *Faster Deployments*: Updates to one service do not require changes to others.

 ### Conclusion
 This microservices-based Fall Risk Self-Assessment System ensures a scalable, resilient, and modular solution.
 By leveraging RESTful APIs, independent databases, and containerized deployments, this architecture enhances flexibility, maintainability, and long-term system performance.